-Add a part of Alaska history to your visit!
+Experience a part of Alaska history during your visit!
 Watch race footage and view trophies, displays, and photos in the Iditarod Museum.
 Browse the Iditarod store and pick up a souvenir and race memorabilia.

 Not able to visit us in person?
-That is okay, you can support the Iditarod via our Iditarod Store available online at Iditarodstore.com.
+That is okay, you can support the Iditarod via our Iditarod Store available online at Voyij.com/iditarod.

 9 a.m. – 5 p.m.